ryosuzuki/homepage/content/projects/realitysketch.md

 RealitySketch can also make responsive visualization based on graph plotting of a parameter.
 In the graph placing mode, the user can place a 2D graph and change its size by dragging and dropping onto the surface.
 By default, the x-axis of the graph is time.
 By binding an existing variable to the graph, it starts visualizing the time series data of the variable.

-To bind the variable, the user can simply tap a label of the graph, and then, enter the variable the user defined.
-For example, if the user binds the angle variable of the pendulum to the y-axis of the chart, the graph will dynami- cally plot the angle of the pendulum when it starts swinging.
-By adding multiple variables separated with a comma (e.g., a,b,c), the user can also plot multiple param- eters in the same graph.
+To bind the variable, the user can simply tap a label of the graph, and then, enter the variable the user-defined.
+For example, if the user binds the angle variable of the pendulum to the y-axis of the chart, the graph will dynamically plot the angle of the pendulum when it starts swinging.
+By adding multiple variables separated with a comma (e.g., a,b,c), the user can also plot multiple parameters in the same graph.
 The user can also change the x-axis from time to a variable by tapping the x-axis and entering a second variable.
 For example, the user can define an angle and y distance of a point of a circle.
 By binding x-axis as the angle and y-axis as the perpendicular length, the system can plot the relationship between the angle and corresponding sine value.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">